brandonson/artifact-rs/README.md

 The bin directory has a few examples.

+##Testing

+This library desperately needs some unit tests, as there are none at the moment.

 ##License

 Artifact (which is composed of all code within this, the artifact-rs github repository) is released under